 Students who fail to make satisfactory academic progress due to extenuating circumstances (divorce of a parent or spouse, death of an immediate family member, or severe medical or financial problems, for example) may appeal.
 Appeals and any supporting documentation must be submitted in writing to the Office of Financial Aid.
 Students will be notified in writing of the decision.
-If the appeal is granted, the student is placed in a probation status and monitored each term to ensure that the student is meeting the 2.0 term GPA and completing 67% of the credit hours attempted.
+If the appeal is granted, the undergraduate student is placed in a probation status and monitored each term to ensure that the student is meeting the 2.0 term GPA and completing 67% of the credit hours attempted.
+A graduate student must maintain a 3.0 term GPA and complete 67% of the credit hours attempted during the probation period.
 If students do not meet the probation requirement, the student is suspended.